Ari Horesh's profile picture on EnterMedSchool

 US Dollar (USD)$164

-IMAT 2023 Prices and Fees to sit the exam.
+IMAT Average Prices and Fees to sit the exam based on previous years.

 Planning and budgeting for the entry fee ensure you have everything you need to register for and take the IMAT exam.
 If you have any questions about the fee or the registration process, don’t hesitate to reach out for help.
 We’re here to support you every step of the way.